-I just love this time of year!
+I’m a massive fan of a Christmas wedding… I just love this time of year!
 Wrapping up for crisp cold days, mulled wine and cider, warm mince pies… and all things sparkly at parties!
 There’s something so magical about winter time, so it’s understandable that lots of couples organise their weddings around Christmas time and NYE.

 If you’re planning a December or New Year wedding, I’ve pulled some together some of my favourite festive images for some contemporary styling this yuletide.